Wuentin/TGToast/README.md

 There are a few limitations, it doesn't work if the target accounts are:
 - member of protected users;
 - account is sensitive and cannot be delegated.

-## ToDo
-- Code rework, the current code is a poc, not the definitive code.

 ## Credits
 Many thanks to these projects, all I did was put the ideas together.